If you’re going to do something crazy you’re going to want to do it right.

 This bungee jump became famous after the opening scene in the James Bond movie Goldeneye.

-Since then, thrill seekers have been racing here to throw themselves from this gigantic dam.
+Since then, thrill seekers have raced here to throw themselves from this gigantic dam.

 Europabrucke Bridge in Innsbruck, Austria.